dnmfarrell/berrybrew/README.md

         config      Add berrybrew to your PATH
-        clean *     Remove all temporary berrybrew files clone       Clones an installed version to a custom-named one install     Download, extract and install a Strawberry Perl remove      Uninstall a Strawberry Perl
+        clean *     Remove all temporary berrybrew files clone       Clones an installed version to a custom-named one fetch       Update the list of available Perl instances automatically install     Download, extract and install a Strawberry Perl remove      Uninstall a Strawberry Perl
         switch      Switch to use a different Strawberry Perl